Putin Says Russian Nuclear Weapons more Advanced Than In US - UrduPoint

 -

-Putin says Russian nuclear weapons 'more advanced' than in US1 hour ago
+Putin says Russian nuclear weapons 'more advanced' than in US4 hours ago

 -